Subramanian Swamy

 Subramanian Swamy (born 15 September 1939) is an Indian politician, economist and statistician.
 Before joining politics, he was a professor of Mathematical Economics at the Indian Institute of Technology, Delhi.
 He is known for his Hindu nationalist views.
 Swamy was a member of the Planning Commission of India and was a Cabinet Minister in the Chandra Shekhar government.
 Between 1994 and 1996, Swamy was Chairman of the Commission on Labour Standards and International Trade under former Prime Minister P. V. Narasimha Rao.
 Swamy was a long-time member of the Janata Party, serving as its president until 2013 when he joined the Bharatiya Janata Party (BJP).
 He has written on foreign affairs of India dealing largely with China, Pakistan and Israel.
-He was nominated to Rajya Sabha on 26 April 2016 for a 6 year term, ending on 24 April 2022.
+He was nominated to Rajya Sabha on 26 April 2016 for a six-year term, ending on 24 April 2022.

 Family and education

-Subramanian Swamy was born on 15 September 1939, in Mylapore, Chennai, Tamil Nadu, India, to a family which hailed originally from Madurai in Tamil Nadu.
-He identifies as a Brahmin.
+Subramanian Swamy was born on 15 September 1939, in Mylapore, Chennai, Tamil Nadu, India, to a family which hailed originally from Mullipallam, Sholavandan, Madurai in Tamil Nadu in a Vadadesa Vadama Tamil Brahmin family.
 His father, Sitaraman Subramanian, was a bureaucrat and his mother, Padmavathi, was a homemaker.
 He has one younger brother, Ram Subramanian, as well as two younger sisters.

 Sitaraman Subramanian was an officer in the Indian Statistical Service who served as the director of the Central Statistical Institute in Delhi, and was a statistical adviser to the Government of India.
 The family, which hailed from Madurai in Tamil Nadu, moved to New Delhi when Swamy was only six months old.
 Due to his father's job and the family's Tamil roots, major national leaders like K. Kamaraj, C. Rajagopalachari and S. Satyamurti often visited Sitaraman.